What Ya Gonna Do

 In A Hot Coma would continue to incur line-up changes throughout most of their existence, but did stabilize themselves for a while with Jerome Brish, Richard and Gerard LaValliere, Guy Hoffman and a promising young keyboard player named Jill Kossoris.
 When Jill decided to leave the group after a couple years to form her own band, The Shivvers, the remainder of In A Hot Coma morphed into The Haskels.

 Martin left In A Hot Coma in 1976 and joined up with another former IAHC alumni named Mark Schneider for the first incarnation of Red Ball Jets.
-When Mark later split from that band, the rest of the group continued on under the name Jet Pak.
-However, Mark continued to record and release tapes under the name Red Ball Jets.
-Meanwhile, Jet Pak was picked up by a talent agency and was playing frequently around the Milwaukee area before Martin went on to do his next project, Taurus, with a bass player named Greg Scott.
+When Mark later split from that band, the rest of the group continued on under the name Jet Pak while Mark continued to record and release tapes under the name Red Ball Jets.
+Meanwhile, Jet Pak got picked up by a talent agency and was playing frequently around the Milwaukee area until Martin left to play in his next project, Taurus, with a bass player named Greg Scott.

 Backtracking to when Jim left In A Hot Coma, he hooked up with a Rockford-based pop group called The Names.
-They were managed by Ken Adamany, the company that helped bring Cheap Trick to the masses.
-Meanwhile, Scott Krueger was one of the most sought after bass players in Milwaukee and was in a myriad of bands.
-He had most recently been playing in a cover band called The Craze before joining this new group with Greg, Martin and Jim, which they called The Feel.
-Scott played guitar in this band and they primarily did British Invasion material.
+They were managed by Ken Adamany, the company that helped bring Cheap Trick to the masses and later mis-managed the Shivvers.
+Meanwhile, Scott Krueger was playing in a myriad of bands, quickly became one of the most sought after bass players in Milwaukee.
+After In A Hot Coma he played in a cover band called The Craze before joining The Feel with Greg, Martin and Jim.
+Oddly enough, Scott played guitar in this band instead of bass.
+They primarily did British Invasion material.

 The band sauntered on for a couple years, writing songs and playing shows and parties around the Midwest.
 They occasionally tried bringing in a second guitar player but typically remained a three-piece.
 Along with Martin and Greg's originals, The Baxters incorporated some covers into their set from the likes of Elvis Costello and Nick Lowe, with a sprinkling of British Invasion material carried over from their days in The Feel.
 At the height of their existence they had over 200 original songs in their repertoire!

 The band did numerous 4-track basement recordings of some of their originals, and even laid down some tracks at Star Studios on National Avenue in late August 1980.
 Unfortunately, they were never able to get the money together to release a record.
-Their song "Don't Run Away" eventually saw a release on the 1997 Great Lost Brew Wave CD, while "What Ya Gonna Do" finally got heard on the 2001 CD set, History In 3 Chords.
+Their song "Don't Run Away" eventually saw the light of day on 1997's Great Lost Brew Wave CD, while "What Ya Gonna Do" finally got heard on the 2001 CD set, History In 3 Chords.

-By the end of 1981 the band came to an end.
-Jim had started his own business and stopped playing drums to pursue that and take care of his family.
-Martin and Greg then formed a top 40 band called Tommy Gunn before going on to play in a short-lived band called Invisible Babylon with Jerome Brish (who insisted on being called Presley Haskel).
+By the end of 1981 the band had run its course.
+Jim began his own business and stopped playing drums to pursue that and take care of his family.
+Martin and Greg then formed a top 40 band called Tommy Gunn before going on to play in a short-lived band called Invisible Babylon with Jerome Brish (who still insisted on being called Presley Haskel).

 ReplyDelete